DerwenAI/strwythura/README.md

  style="display: block; margin-left: auto; margin-right: auto; width: 30%;" />

-The steps in this tutorial **unbundle** the process which might otherwise be attempted in monolithic "black box" approach.
+The steps in this tutorial **unbundle** the process which otherwise is often shown in monolithic "black box" approaches.
-We'll examine how to use
+We will explore how to use
 [_entity resolution_](https://senzing.com/what-is-entity-resolution/)
 within an _ontology pipeline_ to construct an _entity-resolved
 knowledge graph_ (ERKG) using domain context to blend the structured data and unstructured content.
-Then we will leverage _entity embeddings_ and _graph algorithms_ to
+Then we'll leverage _entity embeddings_ and _graph algorithms_ to
 augment _context engineering_, producing an enhanced _GraphRAG_
 approach for a _question and answer_ chat bot.